Hato Rey

-Hato Rey is a former barrio located in the northwest part of the dissolved municipality of Río Piedras.
-It now stretches over three barrios, of the municipality of San Juan, Puerto Rico:
+Hato Rey (Spanish for king’s cattle farm), often considered the central business district of Puerto Rico, is a highly urbanized financial, commercial, and residential area in San Juan, the capital municipality of the archipelago and island.
+Located to the immediate south of Santurce barrio in the center of the San Juan metropolitan area and divided into the Hato Rey Norte, Hato Rey Central, and Hato Rey Sur barrios, it is about 3 to 6 mi from the Old San Juan historic quarter, Condado and Isla Verde resort areas, and SJU airport.
+Hato Rey is home to the Milla de Oro financial district, José Miguel Agrelot Coliseum, Hiram Bithorn Stadium, Telemundo International television network headquarters, and Plaza Las Américas shopping mall, the U.S. District Court for the District of Puerto Rico offices, among others.
+It was formerly a barrio of the dissolved municipality of Río Piedras, which was merged into San Juan in 1951.

 Urban landscape

 Its name means "king's cattle farm" (hato).
 In the 18th century, cattle would roam among the sugar cane fields in the area.
 Its proximity to residential areas such as San Juan, Río Piedras, Miramar made it a perfect location from where to produce what its residents would eat.
 The area also used to be known as Las Monjas (the nuns) due to a convent that used to be located in the area in the 19th century.

 The Northern portion of Hato Rey is a startling contrast between blight and poverty and La Milla de Oro (The Golden Mile), a stretch that effectively covers only one mile but that is home to the headquarters of many large local and international banks.
 It is one of the most important centers of Puerto Rico and the Caribbean's economy and many upper middle class condominiums are also located here.

 Hato Rey is also home to a series of boutiques and restaurants (mostly along Roosevelt Avenue).
 The José Miguel Agrelot Coliseum and the Tren Urbano metro system have also reshaped Hato Rey by bringing people and business into the area after work hours.
 The metro system is also helping to ease traffic woes in the area by decongesting the roads.
 Phi Sigma Alpha fraternity's main headquarters are located in Mexico Street in Hato Rey.
 The Hato Rey Lions Club, founded in 1955, is located in Alhambra Street, across from the Polytechnic University.

 Because of its location, many commuters travelling to Old San Juan must drive through Hato Rey.